tschijnmo/programmabletuple/README.rst

 Inheritance
 ^^^^^^^^^^^

-Immutable classes can inherit from other immutable classes.
+Programmable tuple classes can inherit from other programmable tuple classes.
 And this inheritance has been made to be as similar to the plain mutable classes as possible.
 Instances of subclass are instances of the corresponding superclass and has access to all the methods of the superclass.
 There is just one notable difference, in the initializer, the built-in ``super`` function is not working as before.
 To call the initializer of superclass, we can either use ``self.super().__init__`` instead, or we can name the superclass explicitly, like ``SuperClass.__init__(self, args)``.

 Miscellaneous
 ^^^^^^^^^^^^^

-Instances of an immutable class with all the defining fields hashable are hashable.
+Instances of an programmable tuples with all the defining fields hashable are hashable.
 The default hashing function is the default hashing of the tuple formed by the class identity and the defining fields.